Mahalia Jackson and Civil Rights

-Jackson met King in 1956 at the National Baptist Convention.
-It was a time when the civil rights movement was about to ramp up and gain its first serious, nationwide attention.
-King contacted Jackson just a few months after the convention to ask for her help.
-He was planning a rally to raise money for the Montgomery bus boycott, and he wanted Jackson to sing there – both to help with fund raising, and to raise the spirits of the attendees.
-Jackson agreed, singing "I've Heard of a City Called Heaven," "Silent Night" and "Move On Up a Little Higher."
+Jackson first met King in 1956 at the National Baptist Convention.
+The civil rights movement was about to ramp up and gain its first serious, nationwide attention, and King contacted Jackson just a few months later to ask for her help.
+He was planning a rally to raise money for the Montgomery bus boycott and wanted Jackson to sing at the rally – not only to raise funds but also to raise the spirits of the attendees.
+Jackson agreed, singing "I've Heard of a City Called Heaven," "Silent Night," and "Move On Up a Little Higher."

 Two weeks after the rally, the Montgomery bus boycott reached its goal with the city finally agreeing to end segregation on its buses.